 2. Make Finances a Family Affair

 When it comes to adult discussions about money, kids can be supportive and helpful.
 For example, if you're planning to go on a vacation, ask the kids where they'd like to go.
 They’ll see how the choice and length of vacations are driven by budget.
-And they’ll understand the kind of money-related decisions their parents make.
+This helps them understand the kind of money-related decisions their parents make and introduces the concept of budgeting basics.

 3. Create a Savings Plan for Something They Want